ani-pur/tasker_public/README.md

 >
 > Once a user is added, they can log in at ``` 127.0.0.1 ``` from their browser.
 >
-> App is "scaleable" ~~up to 10 users before my computer crashes~~ and supports multiple users with individual task storage, no overlap.
+> App is "scaleable" and supports multiple users with individual task storage, no overlap.
 >
-> Tasks are currently sorted by ``` Earliest Due - Latest Due```
+> Tasks are currently sorted by ``` Earliest Due - Latest Due```, will add sorting functionality soon.

 ## Personal Deployment and Architecture: